 As a graduate of Illinois Tech’s Ph.D. in Technology and Humanities program, you will be prepared for careers in research and teaching at the postsecondary level, as well as alt-ac careers in university research and teaching, and advanced research and development positions in the private and government sectors.

-Get in touch: For more information, contact Libby Hemphill, director of graduate studies, or call our office at 312.567.3465.
+Get in touch: For more information about the Ph.D. in Technology and Humanities, contact Libby Hemphill, director of graduate studies, or call the Department of Humanities office at 312.567.3465.

-Apply: To get started on your application, visit the admissions website.
+Apply: To get started on your application, visit the Office of Graduate Admissions website.